The Two Gentlemen of Verona: Performance

 Ten years later, in 1970, Robin Phillips' RSC production starred Peter Egan as Valentine, Ian Richardson as Proteus, Helen Mirren as Julia, Estelle Kohler as Silvia, and Patrick Stewart as Launce.
-This production concentrated on the issues of friendship and treachery, and set the play in a decadent world of social elitism.
-Valentine and Proteus were presented as aristocratic students, the Duke was a Don, and Eglamour an old scout master.
+This production concentrated on the issues of friendship and treachery and set the play in a decadent world of social elitism.
+Valentine and Proteus were presented as aristocratic students, the Duke was a Don, and Eglamour an old scoutmaster.
 On the other hand, the poverty-stricken outlaws were dressed in animal skins.

 The RSC again staged the play at the Royal Shakespeare Theatre in 1981, as a double bill with Titus Andronicus, with both plays heavily edited.
 Directed by John Barton, the production starred Peter Chelsom as Valentine, Peter Land as Proteus, Julia Swift as Julia and Diana Hardcastle as Silvia.
 This production saw the actors not involved in the current on-stage scene sit at the front of the stage and watch the performance.
 Leon Rubin directed a performance at the Stratford Shakespeare Festival in 1984, where the actors were dressed in modern clothes and contemporary pop music was featured within the play (for example, the outlaws are portrayed as an anarchic rock group).

 A 1991 RSC production at the Swan Theatre saw director David Thacker use an on-stage band for the duration of the play, playing music from the 1930s, such as Cole Porter and George Gershwin.
 Thacker's production featured Hugh Bonneville (then billed as Richard Bonneville) as Valentine, Finbar Lynch as Proteus, Clare Holman as Julia and Saskia Reeves as Silvia.
 In 1992, Thacker's production moved to the Barbican Centre, and in 1993 went on regional tour.
 In 1996, Jack Shepherd directed a modern dress version at the Royal National Theatre as part of Shakespeare's Globe's "Prologue Season".
 The production starred Lenny James as Valentine, Mark Rylance as Proteus, Stephanie Roth Haberle as Julia and Anastasia Hille as Silvia.
 Another RSC production took place at the Swan in 1998, under the direction of Edward Hall, and starring Tom Goodman-Hill as Valentine, Dominic Rowan as Proteus, Lesley Vickerage as Julia and Poppy Miller as Silvia.
 This production set the play in a grimy unnamed contemporary city where material obsession was all-encompassing.